 'Men of Harlech.'
-The nation’s unofficial anthem, loved by rugby fans and regimental bands alike, is said to describe the longest siege in British history (1461-1468) which took place here during the War of the Roses.
+The nation’s unofficial anthem, loved by rugby fans and regimental bands alike, is said to describe the siege which took place here during the War of the Roses, wherein a handful of men held out against a besieging army of thousands.
 Edward’s tried and tested ‘walls within walls’ model was put together in super-fast time between 1283 and 1295 by an army of nearly a thousand skilled craftsmen and labourers.

 Edward liked to use only the best masons from Savoy and England’s finest carpenters and blacksmiths.
 At the time this was one of the cheapest of Edward’s castles.
 A snip at a mere £8,190.